b-galazka/timetable-api/README.md

 ## GET /hours

-Responds with an array of all lesson hours.
+Responds with an array of all lesson hours sorted by `start` ascending.
 Schema of each object in array:

 {